Turkish Electricity Transmission Corporation

 Turkish Electricity Transmission Corporation (Turkish: Türkiye Elektrik İletim A. Ş., abbreviated TEİAŞ) is the transmission system operator for electricity in Turkey.
 It is a government-owned corporation.
 It is planned for a minority stake to be sold to the private sector before the end of 2022.
+It reportedly does not co-ordinate with EMRA re YEKA bids as of 2023.

 History

 In 2006, investigations were begun by ENTSO-E, the European Network of Transmission System Operators, into the technical conditions for the interconnection of the national grid of Turkey to the continental European power system.
 A trial period of interconnection commenced on 18 September 2010, and after the signing of long term agreements, the interconnection with Europe became a permanent arrangement.

 There was a nationwide blackout in 2015.

 Operations

 According to a study by Sabancı University 20% of Turkey's electricity could be generated from wind and solar by 2026 with no extra transmission costs, and 30% with a minor increase in grid investment.